lab-anaws/lab-anaws.github.com/_posts/2015-10-25-lab1-available.md

 ---
 {% include JB/setup %}

-Code and slides for lab1 are available.
+Code and slides for lab1 on the basic concepts on Contiki-OS are available.
 You can download the material cloning the repo lab1:
 ```
 git clone git@github.com:lab-anaws/lab1.git